 Algae Identification

-There are several types of algae that can grow in swimming pools.
+Several types of algae can grow in swimming pools.
 The most common types of pool algae are green algae, yellow (or mustard) algae, black or blue-green algae, and pink algae.
 Here’s a brief description of each type:

 Green algae: This is the most common type of algae found in pools.
-It appears as a slimy substance on pool and spa surfaces and can grow quickly in 24 hours or less.
+It appears slimy on pool and spa surfaces and can proliferate in 24 hours or less.

-Yellow (or mustard) algae: This type of algae has a brownish or muddy yellow color.
+Yellow (or mustard) algae: This type of algae has a brownish or muddy yellow colour.
 While it doesn’t spread as quickly as green algae, it is harder to destroy.
 Like green algae, yellow algae grows in the same fur or mold-like pattern.
-Unlike green algae, brushing will not do much to remove it, although it will remove the top layer of slime, which exposes the algae underneath.
+Unlike green algae, brushing will not remove it much, although it will remove the top layer of slime, which exposes the algae underneath.

 Black or blue-green algae: This type of algae can grow in unmaintained pools.
 Black algae is difficult to treat as it is highly resistant to chlorine.
 Unlike green or yellow algae, black algae doesn’t have that outer layer of slime, which acts as a protective barrier for the algae underneath, it has a tough membrane that needs to be addressed to allow treatment to be successful.
 Black algae will penetrate deeply into hard surfaces, like plaster and concrete.
 It first appears as black spots and then proliferates.